-Burnout doesn’t just happen over night, it has five distinctive phases.
-Phase one; the so called “honeymoon” stage where you are functioning under the constant flow of positive stress and are content with yourself.
-As long as this is under control and you take regular down time to relax, then positive stress can be seen as a good thing.
+Burnout doesn’t just happen overnight, it has five distinctive phases.
+Phase one; the so-called “honeymoon” stage where you are functioning under the constant flow of positive stress and are content with yourself.
+As long as this is under control and you take regular downtime to relax, then positive stress can be seen as a good thing.

 The flip side of this is the “fireworks” phase.
-Because you haven’t been looking after yourself and you push to be ever more competitive, not relaxing regularly, and not getting enough quality sleep etc. consumerist compulsive behaviors emerge.
-Increased alcohol consumption, comfort eating, compulsive shopping, smoking, reckless behavior etc. You become sensitive to criticism, and snappy, more nervous and irritable.
+Because you haven’t been looking after yourself and you push to be ever more competitive, not relaxing regularly, and not getting enough quality sleep, etc. consumerist compulsive behaviors emerge.
+Increased alcohol consumption, comfort eating, compulsive shopping, smoking, reckless behavior, etc. You become sensitive to criticism, and snappy, more nervous and irritable.
 Put plainly, you aren’t very nice to be around anymore.

 The third phase sees the chronic symptoms setting in.
 You can’t stop; you’re tired, but you can’t sleep.
-You want peace, but constantly experience conflict.
-These are the first signs that illnesses caused by the long-lasting stress are beginning to take root.
+You want peace but constantly experience conflict.
+These are the first signs that illnesses caused by long-lasting stress are beginning to take root.
 Bursts of anger become frequent which further drains you emotionally, allowing chronic fatigue to set in.
 Previous chronic health issues intensify – allergies, intolerances, headaches and so on.

 Phase four is the crisis phase.
 Deep pessimism, lowered self-esteem, further weakening of the immune system causes even more physical problems including digestive pains and heart problems.
 This is serious.
 Something needs to be done before it’s too late.

 The final phase, burnout.
 You are totally exhausted in every sense of the word, physically, emotionally and mentally.
 You have nothing left.
 It goes far beyond merely a bad mood; it has now become impossible for you to get out of the bed or to take care of yourself.
 This phase sees a deep and continuous state of depression take hold.
-In this phase its quite common to experience suicidal thoughts.
+In this phase, it is quite common to experience suicidal thoughts.
 The Journal of Clinical Psychology has stated that the overlap between burnout and depression is a staggering 86 percent.
 This means that a large number of depression cases in modern society are primed by burnout and the seemingly innocent positive stress.

 Success: Time for a Rethink?

-Society often measures success in terms of money, possessions, power, influence and prestige.
+Society often measures success in terms of money, possessions, power, influence, and prestige.
 This is a much too narrow spectrum that reflects competitive priorities.
-Of course these things are important and valuable, but they should not be the only criteria when it comes to measuring success.
+Of course, these things are important and valuable, but they should not be the only criteria when it comes to measuring success.
 Real success is hidden in the ability to broaden our horizons of happiness and fulfillment.
 Nobody would give up his or her ambitions or chances of a successful career in order to avoid burnout because the main issue is not about being overly physically active, but about having a solid strategy when it comes to racing and “pit stop” modes between emotional arousal and a sense of relaxed peacefulness.

-Therefore the inner balance for better harmony is not so different from the success strategies of Formula One drives or top level athletes.
+Therefore the inner balance for better harmony is not so different from the success strategies of Formula One drives or top-level athletes.
 It all comes down to a prolonged inner strategy for success in its wider definition and depends on the skills to manage inner states and reactions.